Sustainability Precincts FAQs

 2

-Once approvals are secured, Precincts can be delivered within 12 to 18 months, with the offsite equipment manufacture, modular design and assembly allowing faster installation, staged growth and earlier commissioning as compared to traditional large-scale infrastructure.
+Once approvals are secured, Precincts can be delivered within 12 to 18 months.
+Offsite equipment manufacture, and modular design and assembly allow for faster installation, staged growth and earlier commissioning as compared to traditional large-scale infrastructure.
+Key design principles of the circular economy are embraced across the Precinct’s operating lifecycle.

 What are the costs involved with each Precinct?